Buying Property in France

 Agency fees in France, and much of Europe, can be much higher than in the UK, so if you strike up a good relationship then don’t be afraid to be direct and ask if their commission can be reduced to help get a deal done.
 They will be accustomed to direct negotiation, and always remember that you are the buyer and therefore their customer!

-Property prices vary wildly by region – just as in the UK – so don’t be afraid to look around and get a feel for prices before putting in a low initial offer.
+Property prices vary wildly by region – just as in the UK – so don’t be afraid to look around and get a feel for prices before putting in a low initial offer when buying property in France either.
 In much of mainland Europe a seller may be too proud to reduce their asking price, but might still take an offer significantly below that asking price, so there’s nothing to lose.

 The finer points of negotiation are, of course, down to you though.
 When making offers on a property, make sure you have checked that all relevant fees, taxes and other expenses are included – more on that later in this guide, but you should budget for 8-10% on top of the agreed purchase price for taxes, fees and expenses (less for a new build).